Foreigner Buying Property in New York, 8 Questions That Matter

 7. Taxes when a foreigner sells his New York property

-The capital gains taxes for a foreigner is the same as for a local, around 25 percent of gains.
+The capital gains tax for a foreigner is the same as for a local, around 25 percent of gains.
 It depends on ownership structure, income level and a list of other considerations.

 At the sale, a foreigner is subject to a 15 percent withholding tax called FIRPTA (Foreign Investment in Real Property Tax).
 This withholding is the U.S. government’s way to ensure foreigners report and pay taxes annually.
 If the foreigner has been reporting taxes annually, he can request an exemption certificate from FIRPTA.
 Nevertheless, if there is FIRPTA withholding, it is refundable after the U.S. government confirms that taxes due have been paid.
 FIRPTA is a withholding tax that is refundable.
 It is not an incremental tax charged to foreigners.

 8. How does the estate tax impact foreigners?

 The estate tax is the tax payable when an owner dies.
 For foreigners, there is very little estate tax exemption.
 This means should the foreign property owner dies, the estate tax due is up to 50 percent of property value.
 This is the largest exposure for a foreigner owning U.S. property.

 There are ways to deal with this estate tax exposure and they include owning through a foreign corporation and life insurance strategies.
 We will arrange a meeting with our tax attorney to discuss options for foreign clients.